bmxdemo/bmxproject/logbook/postings/20170622_ToneStability_and_Acrylic/index.md

-## June 22, 2017 - OMT Tone Stability plots and acrylic reflection (S11) measurements
+## June 22, 2017 - OMT Tone Stability plots
 Chandler Conn

 ### Introduction

-In this amalgamation, I present two unrelated data sets: the first of these sets is a measurement of the stability of the OMT measurements in response to a tone generator, while the second is a measurement of the reflectiveness of two thicknesses of acrylic when placed in front of the OMT.
+In this posting, I present the tone stability plots for the rebuilt OMTs.

 ### Tone Stability